aishwarya25bce/Digital-Literacy-Project/Task-5-Cybercrime/casestudy.md

-## Case Study: UPI Payment Fraud
+# Case Study: UPI Payment Fraud

+## Introduction
-UPI payment fraud is a rapidly growing cybercrime in India, where fraudsters trick users into transferring money through digital payment platforms.
-According to multiple reports and alerts issued by the National Cyber Crime Portal, such scams have significantly increased in recent years, especially targeting students and first-time digital users.
+UPI (Unified Payments Interface) payment fraud is one of the most common cybercrimes in India.
+It occurs when fraudsters trick users into transferring money by exploiting a lack of awareness about digital payment systems.
+With the rapid growth of online transactions, such scams have increased significantly, especially among students and new users who may not fully understand how payment requests work.

-A typical case involves a fraudster contacting the victim through a phone call, SMS, or online marketplace.
-The scammer pretends to be a bank official, customer support agent, or buyer and creates urgency by claiming there is an issue with a transaction.
-They then send a payment request or a fake link and instruct the victim to approve it or share sensitive details like OTPs.
-In reality, instead of receiving money, the victim unknowingly authorizes a payment.
+## Real-Life Scenario
+A common incident involves a fraudster posing as a buyer on an online marketplace.
+For example, a college student selling a used item may receive a call from someone claiming to be interested in purchasing it.
+The fraudster then sends a QR code or a payment request and falsely claims that scanning or approving it will credit money to the student’s account.
+Trusting the caller, the student follows the instructions, unknowingly authorizing a payment instead of receiving one.

+## How the Fraud Happens (Step-by-Step)
+1. The scammer contacts the victim and pretends to be genuine.
+2. They create urgency or build trust to avoid suspicion.
+3. A fake payment request or QR code is sent.
+4. The victim approves the request or scans the code.
+5. Money is instantly deducted from the victim’s account.

+## Targeted Victims
+This type of fraud mainly targets students, elderly individuals, and people who are not fully aware of digital payment systems.

+## Consequences
-Once the request is approved, money is instantly deducted from the victim’s account.
-Victims often realize the fraud too late, making recovery difficult.
-The consequences include financial loss, stress, and loss of trust in digital systems.
+The consequences include financial loss, emotional stress, and difficulty in recovering the stolen money.
+It may also reduce trust in online transactions.

-This highlights the importance of awareness, as even a small mistake can lead to serious consequences.
+## Conclusion
+This case highlights the importance of digital awareness and safe online practices.
+Users should always verify transactions and avoid approving unknown payment requests.